Upcoming works: Anderson Street and Parker Street 2025-2026

 How can people access Templestowe Village and its shops during the works?

-Road closures
+Road closures and detours

 The section of Anderson Street between James Street and Wood Street is the most deteriorated.
 It needs major earthworks to restore the road subbase, adjust road levels and install essential underground drainage infrastructure.